-Located on the edge of the Snowy Mountain Range, Laramie has a ton of outdoor and cultural attractions for travelers from great microbrews to uncrowded alpine hikes.
+Located on the edge of the Snowy Mountain Range on route from Rocky Mountain National Park to Yellowstone, Laramie has a ton of outdoor and cultural attractions for travelers from great microbrews to uncrowded alpine hikes.
 Here are the top things to do.

 Wyoming Territorial Prison State Historic Site